khann789/Railway-Database-Management-System/README.md

 Entity-Relationship Diagram (ERD): Visual representation of the database structure and relationships between tables.

 Project Structure
-Group6_Railway_Management_System.sql: Contains the SQL scripts for creating and managing the railway database.
+Railway_Management_System.sql: Contains the SQL scripts for creating and managing the railway database.

 finalERD.JPG: A diagram showing the relationships between various entities in the database.